Matthew Dunlap: Marijuana ballot measure

-State Auditor
+State auditor

-Dunlap reached the term limit for the office of Secretary of State in 2020, and announced that he would seek the position of state auditor for the following term.
+Dunlap reached the term limit for the office of secretary of state in 2020, and announced that he would seek the position of state auditor for the following term.
 The state auditor is chosen by the Maine Legislature for a four-year term, renewable once.
 Though Dunlap is not a certified public accountant as required by the law establishing the position, the law permits a person to be elected as long as they become a CPA within 9 months.
 He was elected as state auditor on December 2, 2020, by the Maine Legislature.
-He announced on October 1, 2021, that he had failed the exams required to become a CPA, and must leave the position because he is not permitted to retake them for 60 days.
+He announced on October 1, 2021, that he had failed the exams required to become a CPA, and was required to resign as State Auditor because he was not permitted to retake the exams for 60 days.

 Dunlap did obtain the credentials needed for the position, and was selected by the Legislature again on November 14, 2022.

 2012 U.S. Senate election

 In November 2011, Dunlap took out the necessary paperwork to run against incumbent three-term Republican Olympia Snowe, who subsequently announced on February 28, 2012, that she had decided not to seek reelection.
 On March 14, 2012, Dunlap filed with the office of the Maine Secretary of State the signatures necessary to qualify for the June primary ballot.
 Dunlap was endorsed by former Speaker of the Maine House of Representatives Glenn Cummings, the Maine chapter of the League of Young Voters and the Communications Workers of America Local 1400, among others.
-He finished second in the primary with 18,202 votes (35.64%), behind State Representative Cynthia Dill, who won with 22,629 votes (44.31%).
+He finished second in the primary with 18,202 votes (35.64%), behind state representative Cynthia Dill, who won with 22,629 votes (44.31%).
 Dill went on to finish third in the general election, behind Republican Charlie Summers and the winner, independent Angus King.

+2026 U.S. House of Representatives election

+In May 2025, Dunlap expressed interest in mounting a campaign for the United States House of Representatives, representing Maine's 2nd congressional district, held by incumbent Democrat Jared Golden.
+On October 6, 2025, Dunlap announced a primary challenge to Golden in the 2026 election.
+Golden, one of the most conservative Democrats in the House, was criticized by Dunlap for being too willing to work with the Republican Party.
+On November 5, 2025, Golden announced he would not seek re-election.